samantha8990/finalproject/README.md

 3. solved vs unsolved
 4. Gender
 5. weapon bar chart/pie chart
+6. relationship chart
-6. Map
+7. Map
-7. Map-Census data correlations
+8. Map-Census data correlations
-8. Clean up murder weapon groupings
+9. Clean up murder weapon groupings
-9. Predict 2020 data
+10. Predict 2020 data
+11. Clue type prediction?
+You are most likely to be murdered at this place with this weapon by a Male/Female during this month and relationship,

 Tenative Schedule:
 1. Wednesday: Data Cleanup